 Short Title: Criminal Technical Corrections.
-(Public Sponsors: Referred to: June 1, 1994 A BILL TO BE ENTITLED AN ACT TO MAKE TECHNICAL CORRECTIONS AND TO MAKE CLARIFYING AND CONFORMING CHANGES TO VARIOUS CRIMINAL STATUTES, AND TO REPEAL VARIOUS CRIMINAL LAWS THAT ARE OBSOLETE OR REDUNDANT.
+(Public) Sponsors: Referred to: June 1, 1994 A BILL TO BE ENTITLED AN ACT TO MAKE TECHNICAL CORRECTIONS AND TO MAKE CLARIFYING AND CONFORMING CHANGES TO VARIOUS CRIMINAL STATUTES, AND TO REPEAL VARIOUS CRIMINAL LAWS THAT ARE OBSOLETE OR REDUNDANT.
 The General Assembly of North Carolina enacts: PART 1.
 EARNED TIME FOR MISDEMEANOR OFFENDERS Section 1.
 G.S.
-15A-1340.20(d) reads as rewritten: "(d) Earned Time Authorization. - An offender sentenced to a term of imprisonment that is activated is eligible to receive earned time credit for misdemeanant offenders awarded by the Department of Correction or the custodian of a local confinement facility, pursuant to rules adopted in accordance with
+15A-1340.20(d) reads as rewritten: "(d) Earned Time Authorization. - An offender sentenced imprisonment that is activated is eligible to receive earned time credit fo offenders awarded by the Department of Correction or the custod confinement facility, pursuant to rules adopted in accordance with law-law-law-law-law-law-law-law-law-law- or misdemeanant dian of a local